Patryko34441/UZPlan/Docs/readmeEN.md

 The plug-in is under development - ergo, as the creator, I do not take responsibility for the possible possibility of incorrect display of classes.

+If you found any bugs, feel free to contact me! e-mail : patryko344@o2.pl

 # Table of contents
 - [UZPlan](#uzplan)
 - [Table of contents](#table-of-contents)